TonyPhipps/tech-notes/Products/Splunk/reports-alerts/unusual-logon-time.md

 # Baseline Search
+- Build a lookup that stores the average logon times for each user.
 - Ran every week
 - NOTE: You may have to split the search into 4 different ones, one per week, to get the initial baseline established.
 If you do, here is an example of changes to likes 1 and an inserted line after line 4 (the first stats command).
 Worst case scenario, you may need to increment at a smaller window.
 ```sql